cobaohieu/ASUS-K55VD-HACKINTOSH/README.md

   + sel disk 0 (change 0 to your HDD on list)
   + create part efi size=504 (if no empty partition please delete about 50Gb)
   + format fs=fat32 quick label="EFI"
-  +create part primary size=48500 (change 48,50Gb to your Gb you want to create, if you want create all please delete size=48500)
+  +create part primary size=48500 (change 48,50Gb to your Gb you want to create, if you want create all please delete size=48500, with mac 48,50Gb = 50Gb)
   + format fs=exfat quick label="Macintosh HD"
   + Done.
 - Plug in usb to usb 3.0 port and Format usb with 2 partition: 1Gb for "ESP" with Fat and the rest Gb for UsbName with HFS+ (notes: Format with GUID Partition MAP)